sbidoul/pip-deepfreeze/README.rst

                                      your application to the latest allowed
                                      version.

-     -x, --extras EXTRAS             Extras to install and freeze to requirements-{EXTRA}.txt.
+     -x, --extras EXTRAS             Comma separated list of extras to install and freeze to requirements-{EXTRA}.txt.

      --uninstall-unneeded / --no-uninstall-unneeded
                                      Uninstall distributions that are not